OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

 > [!NOTE]
 > The APIs described in this section require the [KeyboardShortcuts 1.1](../reference/requirement-sets/keyboard-shortcuts-requirement-sets.md) requirement set.

-To enable a user to customize the keyboard shortcuts, your add-in needs to provide a UI in which the user can assign new key combinations to the add-in's actions.
-The UI should present the user with the available actions and provide an input method, such as a text box, for the user to enter a key combination string for each action.
-The UI should validate that the strings are properly formatted.
-For example, there can be no spaces and keys must be separated by the "+" symbol.
-If the user is logged into Office, the custom combinations are saved in the user's roaming settings.
-If the user is not logged in, the customizations last only for the current session of the add-in.

 Use the [Office.actions.replaceShortcuts](/javascript/api/office/office.actions#replaceShortcuts) method to assign a user's custom keyboard combinations to your add-ins actions.
 The method takes a parameter of type `{[actionId:string]: string}`, where the `actionId`s are a subset of the action IDs that are defined in the add-in's extended manifest JSON.
 The values are the user's preferred key combinations.
-The following code snippet is an example in which some hypothetical custom key combinations are hardcoded.
-In an actual add-in, you create a function that gets the key combinations from the UI.
+If the user is logged into Office, the custom combinations are saved in the user's roaming settings.
+If the user is not logged in, the customizations last only for the current session of the add-in.

 ```javascript
 const userCustomShortcuts = {